 I’ve always been searching for the deeper meaning of life.

-I`ve always been searching for what the deeper meaning of life is.
+I’ve always been searching for what the deeper meaning of life is.
 Especially who I was and who I needed to become.
 So this is where it lead me, I’m currently enrolled in a Kundalini Yoga Teacher Training in Stockholm.
 I’m in my second year of training, and Oh Boy!
 Let me tell you, it has been a rollercoaster of surprises.
 Both the good, bad and the ugly.
 Especially in confronting who I am and everything in between of who I am to become.
 There were times where I completely felt like giving up.
 I had got my diagnosis on GAD (Generalized Anxiety Disorder) and Depression but I didn’t want to define myself with it, it was too limiting in my life.
 I wanted something different.
 I needed change.
 A life filled with possibilities, joy and self-worth and less limitation.
 I finally understood that it was I that could change the path of my own fate.
-Even though it took me years to believe in myself and to eventually start to dream about how I could accomplish living a life that is prosperous.
+Even though it took me years to believe in myself and to eventually start to dream about how I could accomplish living a life which mattered.
 I used to think that luck only happened to rich people, but I certainly feel I am wealthy in mind, body, and spirit.
 I have a wonderful and the most supportive man in my life that is my pride and joy, and now recently he became my fiancee.
 I have finished my Kundalini Yoga Teacher Training exams and my life is developing into the lotus which I always have wanted.
-I am blessed to have found a companionship in Yoga, for she is truly lighting up my life and each moment is the unwrapping of newfound gifts.
+I am blessed to have found companionship in Yoga, for she is truly lighting up my life and each moment is the unwrapping of newfound gifts.

 You are the only one that can change you.